pnmocap/mocap_ros_urdf/README_en.md

 # Introducation

-This project contains the URDF files of various open-source robot models.
-Currently, it supports the robot model of Unitree Technology's H1.

-This project is a robot simulation emulator (RViz) that listens to data to drive the model.
+This project is a robot simulation emulator (RViz) node, which is used to listen for data and drive the model.
+Currently, it supports the H1 robot model from Unitree Technology.

 When combined with the project of the data publishing node, it is possible to achieve the function of obtaining data from the motion capture software provided by Noitom Company and driving the robot.